Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 Day 4: Arenal Region

-Next morning we welcomed a nice weather change from hot sun to warm rain.
+Next morning we welcomed a nice change from hot sun to warm rain.
 Our first excursion of the day was another voluntary project.
 From our lodging areas, we walked to the rainforest to plant trees.
 I enjoy plants and nature so I found a lot of joy in planting trees to help preserve the rainforest.
 I would have enjoyed planting trees for an entire week if I had the option.

 71432_10202444180058889_2134791478_n